astronomer/airflow-guides/guides/logging.md

 Logging in Airflow is ready to use without any additional configuration.
 However, there are many use cases where customization of logging is beneficial.
 For example:

-- Lowering the threshold level of existing loggers to show `DEBUG` logs
 - Changing the format of existing logs to contain additional information (for example, the full pathname of the source file from which the logging call was made)
 - Adding additional handlers (for example, to log all critical errors in a separate file)
 - Storing logs remotely (see "Logging Remotely" below)